SamBoots/BBFramework/README.md

 # memory_studies
-Memory studies in context of the future BuildingBlock engine.

-Just me toying around with memory allocators for preperation of the framework on a larger game engine.
+Memory studies scaled up to allow for cross-platform virtual memory allocation and a small framework to have memory & OS operation abstractions for a later game engine project.

 ## Memory
 ### Virtual Memory Backing Allocator